-The Google Cloud Storage connector lets you run Apache Hadoop or Apache Spark jobs directly on data in Cloud Storage, and offers a number of benefits over choosing the Hadoop Distributed File System (HDFS).
+The Cloud Storage connector is an open source Java library that lets you run Apache Hadoop or Apache Spark jobs directly on data in Cloud Storage, and offers a number of benefits over choosing the Hadoop Distributed File System (HDFS).

 Benefits of the Cloud Storage connector

 - Direct data access – Store your data in Cloud Storage and access it directly, with no need to transfer it into HDFS first.

 - HDFS compatibility – You can easily access your data in Cloud Storage using the

 - Interoperability – Storing data in Cloud Storage enables seamless interoperability between Spark, Hadoop, and Google services.